SatriaNadirakhma/SatriaNadirakhma/README.md

 # Hi There! 👋
 ### My name is Satria Rakhmadani

-I'm a passionate **UI Designer** and **Front-End Enthusiast** with a strong background in digital design.
+I'm a passionate **Graphic Designer** and **Front-End Developer** with a strong background in digital design.
 I specialize in creating seamless user experiences and visually appealing interfaces by combining design principles with modern programming technologies.

 ---